opsd-io/terraform-module-template/CONTRIBUTING.md

 │   ├── .../
 ```

-**Important**: The module should provide alteast one example to demostrate the usage.
+**Important**: The module should provide at least one example to demonstrate the usage.
 The example should be tested and updated whenever a new change is introduced in the module.

 ## Pre-commit hooks